iljoRSP/advent2023/README.md

 ### <u>Day 9</u>
 > Perhaps one of the most trivial puzzles so far - at least perhaps to bypass/brute force, assuming there was some underlying logic/math to be discovered.
 With the approach I took, there was not much problem solving and much less just implementing what's spelt out in the puzzle description.
 Part 2 took this to a comical extent, simply requiring me to just reverse the starting sequence before applying the Part 1 solution again.

+### <u>Day 10</u>
+> Part 1 is super straight forward - with some insights I quickly reached a pretty good algorithm (that was poorly implemented).
+Part 2 was more challenging than I thought, though.
+Due to my experience with pencil puzzles, I quickly identified the parity method of counting innies and outies, but failed to recognise early on how to identify when a parity is swapped.
+I settled on this string-based solution the very end, after struggling with a iterate-and-update-flags method.